ergenius/learn-programming-for-beginners/README.md

 ## Career target

 - Understanding frontend & backend
-- Becoming a beginner a full stack web developper
+- Becoming a beginner "full stack web developper"
-- Evolving into a beginer cliend side (froentend) or backend side (backend) developper (it's your choice at the end).
+- Evolving into a beginer cliend side (frontend) or backend side (backend) developper (it's your choice at the end).

 ## Setup developper machine